Manuel Álvarez Bravo: Career

 Alvarez Bravo's first significant award for his photography was first prize for an image of two lovers on a boat at the Feria Regional Ganadera in Oaxaca.
 In 1931, he won first prize at a competition sponsored by the La Tolteca company with an image called La Tolteca.
 Diego Rivera was one of the judges.
 The rest of his awards did not come until the 1970s.
 These include the Elias Sourasky Arts Prize in 1974, Premio Nacional de Arte and a Guggenheim Fellowship in 1975, nomination for the Ordre des Arts et des Lettres by the French government in 1982, Hasselblad Award in Gothenburg, Sweden in 1984, Master of Photography Prize from the International Center of Photography in New York in 1987, Hugo Erfurth International Photography Award and the Agfa Gevaert Prize in Leverkusen, Germany in 1991, nomination as Creador Emérito by CONACULTA in 1993 and Gold Medal Award from the National Arts Club in New York along with the Leica Medal of Excellence and the Grand Cross of Merit Order in Portugal in 1995.

 Alvarez Bravo continued to photograph until his death.
 About a year before his death, when he could no longer travel, he photographed nudes.
 He stated that “It wasn't the sort of work one can complain about.”

 Significant collections of his work exist in Mexico and the United States.
 The Centro Fotográfico Álvarez Bravo is a non profit association founded in 1996 by Francisco Toledo in the city of Oaxaca.
 It contains six halls for temporary exhibitions of his photographs as well as works by others.
 It has a library specializing in photography and a permanent collection of 4,000 photographs by Álvarez Bravo and other notable photographers.
 The other is a collection of photographs that Alvarez Bravo began putting together himself in 1980 for the Fundación Cultural Televisa.
 This consists of 2,294 images, custody of which is now with the Casa Lamm Cultural Center in Mexico City which built a special vault for it.
 Since his death the photo archive at Casa Lamm continues to receive petitions for reproductions of the photographs from both Mexico and abroad, as well as provide assistance to researchers about the photographer and the times he lived in.
 Outside of Mexico, two significant collections are at the J. Paul Getty Museum in Los Angeles and the Norton Simon Museum in Pasadena.

 In 2005 Alvarez Bravo was posthumously inducted into the International Photography Hall of Fame and Museum.

+Alvarez Bravo was recognized by Google Doodles on February 4, 2013, on what would have been his 111th birthday.
+The google launched in Mexico.